Water Research Center

 Note: ug/l is used as an abbreviation for micrograms/liter or parts per billion.

-Note: THM's are not a major concern for treating groundwater wells with low organic matter content.
+Note: THM's are not a major concern for treating groundwater wells with low organic matter content, but it may be a problem after a shock disinfection.
+Arsenic may also be a problem after a shock disinfection.
 THM's form through the partial oxidation of organic material, therefore it is a more important concern to treating surfacewater and/or springs that have a high organic matter content.

 Online Training Courses